 Think sustainable for the gift itself.
 Zero waste stores like fill & refill not only have refillable home and body products, but tons of gifts in stock and ready to go as well.
 And the Actively Green sustainable business network has a gift for everyone in your life.
 We’re talking restaurants, outdoor gear, hotels (staycation, anyone?) and more!
 It’s a great way to support our local and sustainable businesses.

 Think beyond gifting to reduce waste.
 Food waste in landfills is a major contributor to methane emissions; methane is a greenhouse gas more potent than carbon dioxide.
 Instead of throwing extra food away, think strategically to reduce food waste from your holiday feasts.
 Be realistic about how much food you need.
 Plan ahead by encouraging guests to bring Tupperware to share leftovers.
 The less glamorous extra parts of holiday meals (think turkey carcasses) can be used for delicious stocks and broths.
 Some foods like soups, cookies, and breads can be frozen and enjoyed later.
 If you’ve gotten sick of your leftovers, try repurposing before tossing.
 The internet is full of great recipe ideas to spark inspiration for holiday leftover transformations.

 If you’re hoping to reduce waste this holiday season, start small.
 There are lots of ways to lessen your impact while still enjoying everything fun and festive about this time of year.
 It might actually take some holiday stress off your shoulders!

-Nina Waysdorf is a Sustainability Programs Coordinator at Walking Mountains Science Center.
-Her favorite part of the holiday season is having potlucks with friends, even if they’re over Zoom this year.
+Nina Waysdorf is the Sustainability Programs Manager at Walking Mountains Science Center.
+Her favorite part of the holiday season is having potlucks with friends.